SethLurie/graphene/docs/pages/docs/django/filtering.md

 ## Custom Filtersets

-By default Graphene provides easy access to the most commonly used features of `django-filter`.
+By default grapheneold provides easy access to the most commonly used features of `django-filter`.
 This is done by transparently creating a `django_filters.FilterSet` class for you and passing in the values for `filter_fields` and `filter_order_by`.